 KAZAKHSTAN: THE WORLD NOMAD GAMES

-One of the world’s most unusual and intriguing sporting events returns in 2024, with the World Nomad Games taking place for the first time since 2018.
-The games are scheduled to happen every two years but a delay due to the Covid pandemic means it’s been a six-year wait for Kazakhstan to have its moment in the spotlight as host of the games.
-The tournament features traditional nomadic sports such as horseback wrestling, archery, bone throwing and eagle hunting, as well as cultural demonstrations.
-Competitors represent over 40 countries, although Kyrgyzstan and Kazakhstan usually battle it out for the top spot in the medals table.
+One of the world’s most unusual and intriguing sporting events returns in 2024, with the World Nomad Games.
+The games are scheduled to happen every two years, and Kazakhstan has been waiting for its moment in the spotlight as host of the games.
+The tournament features traditional nomadic sports such as horseback wrestling, archery, bone throwing, eagle hunting, and cultural demonstrations.
+Competitors represent over 100 countries, although Kyrgyzstan and Kazakhstan usually battle it out for the top spot in the medals table.

 Our Kazakhstan: World Nomad Games tour takes in the games as well as other highlights including Charyn Canyon, Lake Kaindy and Turkestan.
 The 12-day group tour departs on 2 September 2024 and costs £2,995 per person, including accommodation with all meals, guided excursions and transfers.